24 vets who endorse raw dog food, anyone?!

 Buy anyways, please enjoy the list of the vets who endorse raw dog food below.

-Most are from the US, but there’s also a few vets from abroad, including Ireland, New Zealand, Australia and Canada.
+Most are from the US, but there’s also a few vets from abroad, including Ireland, New Zealand, the UK, Australia and Canada.

 Also, please feel free to share it with your traditional vet who’s opposed to species-appropriate, raw dog food!